Last updated on January 12, 2021

 Plans & Pricing

 Canva offers three plans, including free, pro, and enterprise.
-Users can try Canva Pro for 30 days risk-free with pricing starting at $9.95 per month, billed annually.
+Users can try Canva Pro for 30 days risk-free with prices starting at $12.95 per month.

 Canva Affiliate Program

-Canva has an affiliate program, which anyone can join.
-It’s hosted on the Impact affiliate network.
+Canva has an affiliate program.
+Impact, a top-rated affiliate network, hosts the program.
 Let’s review the benefits, drawbacks, commission rate, cookie duration, and program details.
 Here’s a snapshot.

 - Cost per action (CPA): Cost per sale and lead